 - Infiltrating enemy ranks to gather information

-- Gathering allies by identifying those who would benefit from one’s goal
+- Gathering allies by identifying those who would benefit from stopping the event

 - Removing, disabling, discrediting, or otherwise undermining any competition